MLindner0/PopulationGenetics58Website/registration.md

 The purpose of these grants is to support the attendance of Genetics Society “junior scientist” members at conferences on research in genetics.

-The Population Genetics Group is a Genetics Society sponsored special interest group, so you can apply through scheme A which provides up to £200 available for travel and essential overnight accommodation to attend meeting.
+The Population Genetics Group is a Genetics Society sponsored special interest group, so you can apply through scheme A which provides up to £200 available for travel and essential overnight accommodation to attend the meeting.

 The deadline for application is 1st December!